tdryer/hangups/docs/user_guide.rst

   hangups --token-path /path/to/refresh_token.txt

-hangups may be deauthorized from your Google account from the `Google Account Permissions page`_. hangups will be listed as "iOS device".
+hangups may be deauthorized from your Google account from the `Google recently used devices page`_. hangups will be listed as "iOS".

 .. _OAuth 2.0: http://oauth.net/2/
-.. _`Google Account Permissions page`: https://security.google.com/settings/security/permissions
+.. _`Google recently used devices page`: https://security.google.com/settings/security/activity

 Usage
 -----